 The food at nearby restaurants was good but arrived sometimes late which might be attributed to the rather large group size.
 Socializing events contributed greatly to the understanding among some parties.

-The return flight was rather bumpy and delayed but arrived safely on the ground.
+The return flight was rather bumpy and delayed because of foul weather but arrived safely on the ground.